-The student must maintain a 3.0 grade point average.
+The student must maintain a 3.0 or 3.5 grade point average, MS and PhD respectively.
 In addition, no grade lower than a “C” will count toward graduation.
-If the GPA falls below 3.0, the student will be placed on academic probation and may also lose stipend support if involved in funded research.
+Additionally, some tracks may require that no grade lower than a 'B' be used on the plan of study.
+If the GPA falls below 3.0 (3.5 for Phd), the student will be placed on academic probation and may also lose stipend support if involved in funded research.
 The School of Forensic Sciences Graduate Faculty Committee may also recommend probation following an evaluation of a student’s progress.
 Further program restrictions may be implemented to assist the student in completing his/her graduate program.
-The student will be expected to return to a cumulative GPA of 3.0 or higher by the end of the semester that is subsequent to the semester in which the GPA fell below 3.0.
+The student will be expected to return to a cumulative GPA of 3.0 or higher (3.5 for Phd) by the end of the semester that is subsequent to the semester in which the GPA fell below 3.0 (3.5 for Phd).
 Failure to do so is cause for probation or dismissal.
 Students must also meet the minimum requirements of the Graduate College as specified in the University Catalog.

 Students must file a Graduation Clearance form and Graduation Application for the semester of graduation, even if a previous Graduation Application was submitted.
 Degree candidates are requested to attend commencement for the awarding of degrees.
 Diplomas will not be released until all degree requirements have been satisfied, including submission of research documents (thesis, dissertation, or creative component) and payment of fees.

 All permanent records are stored in the Office of the Registrar.
 Requests for grades, transcripts, and diplomas should be made to that office.